What is Branch Circuit Monitoring and How Does It Impact Power Usage Effectiveness?

 What is Branch Circuit Monitoring?

 Branch Circuit Monitoring lets users track power usage effectiveness (PUE) from a central location.
-This includes all the way down to the level of the individual branch circuit, and all the way up to the utility meter.
-It covers both IT and facilities equipment.
+This includes down to the level of the individual branch circuit and the utility meter, and it covers both IT and facilities equipment.

 Branch Circuit Monitoring is essential for several reasons:

 Branch Circuit Monitoring allows the data center manager to track total load vs. available capacity in real time for each cabinet.
 This information helps with capacity planning, allowing for greater operational efficiency and energy savings, and can be shared with the BMS.

 Monitoring real-time loads across panels A & B sides guard against cascading failure.

 Alarms at the Branch Circuit level alert users if a pre-established threshold or breaker limit is near.
 This allows managers to make changes to avoid overload and downtime.

 This level of granularity enables Colocation providers or enterprise data centers to track the power usage by individual tenants and departments in real-time for accurate billing and charge-back.

-Visibility into the entire facility’s energy demands, down to individual systems, enables users to reduce risk, plan for capacity needs, bill accurately, detect inefficiencies, and make changes to optimize energy usage, improve power quality, and improve continuity of service, and reduce energy costs.
+Visibility into the entire facility's energy demands, down to individual systems, enables users to reduce risk, plan for capacity needs, bill accurately, detect inefficiencies, and make changes to optimize energy usage, improve power quality, improve continuity of service, and reduce energy costs.